Weed Alert: Knapweeds

-- Declared in NSW under the Noxious Weeds Act 1993 (Current Status)
+- Black knapweed is declared in all of NSW under the Noxious Weeds Act 1993 (View details)

 Contacts and Further InformationIf you find this weed please help to prevent its further spread by contacting your local Council Weeds Officer or the nearest NSW Department of Primary Industries office immediately for positive identification and further assistance.